 - develop school policies on standardized tests that are clear and easily understood.

 - encourage school counselors to address test anxiety with students individually, in small groups, and during classroom guidance lessons.

 - become aware of students' developmental levels and the pressure they may be placing on students prior to test administration.

 - teach students successful test-taking strategies that include understanding test time limits, the importance of pacing, and the different type of test formats (e.g. multiple choice, essay, fill in the blank).

 - help students understand test ceilings and provide information on whether or not they will be penalized for incorrect responses.
-If points are deducted for incorrect responses students should be informed to leave items blank (Sycamore & Corey, 1990).
+If points are deducted for incorrect responses, students should be informed to leave items blank (Sycamore & Corey, 1990).

-- address test anxiety in class by exploring students' concerns and, if necessary, meet with the school counselor and parents of identified students to confront this issue.
+- address test anxiety in a class by exploring students' concerns and, if necessary, meet with the school counselor and parents of identified students to confront this issue.

 School counselors should:

 - collaborate with school officials to identify students experiencing test anxiety.